SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

-#---
+---
-#permalink: /
+permalink: /
-#title: "Hello!"
+title: "Samuel Schmidgall CV"
-#excerpt: "About me"
+excerpt: "About me"
-#author_profile: true
+author_profile: true
-#redirect_from:
+redirect_from:
-#  - /about/
+  - /about/
-#  - /about.html
+  - /about.html
-#---
+---

-I am Samuel Schmidgall, a PhD in Electrical and Computer Engineering (Robotic&Controls) @ George Mason University & a Scientist @ the Space Robotics Dept. of the Naval Research Laboratory focusing on Robotic Learning for quadrupedal systems.
+I am Samuel Schmidgall, a PhD in Electrical and Computer Engineering (Robotic&Controls) @ George Mason University & a Computer Scientist @ the Space Robotics Department in the Naval Research Laboratory focusing on Robotic Learning for quadrupedal systems.

+For additional information see my [CV](/_data/SamuelSchmidgallCV.pdf).